 Tip: A good codec package will be the ffdshow-tryout distribution.
 Please be sure to activate the "VfW Interface" option while installing.
-Also the VfW Xvid codec will be helpful for many AVI files.

 Attention: Decoding the video and resizing is very cpu intensive, so it is not a good idea to use something like a full hd video and size it down to small matrix.